JoshuaSkootsky/useful-github-actions/README.md

 1. Add an API key for hitting your favorite completion API.
 In the example, it is OPENAI_API_KEY

-Go to secrets in your repo, add it there
+2. Go to secrets in your repo, add it there.

+3. `Actions secrets / New secret`

-2. Now, the summarizePR.yml action will run on every PR or update to a PR
+4. Now, the summarizePR.yml action will run on every PR or update to a PR

-3. I am working on a youtube video that will explain this
+5. I am working on a youtube video that will explain this